typeorm/typeorm/docs/entities.md

 each time you call `save` of entity manager or repository.
 You don't need set this column - it will be automatically set.

+* `@SoftDeleteDateColumn` is a special column that denotes if the entity has been deleted.
+This will allow you to delete and entity, but not actually delete it.
+You don't need set this column - it will be automatically set.

 * `@VersionColumn` is a special column that is automatically set to the version of the entity (incremental number)
 each time you call `save` of entity manager or repository.
 You don't need set this column - it will be automatically set.